yfukasawa/LongQC/README.md

 * pysam
 * edlib (with its python wrapper, python-edlib)

-Anaconda should be an easier choice.
-We recommend [anaconda3](https://www.anaconda.com/), then install below dependency using conda.
+Anaconda/miniconda should be an easier choice.
+We recommend [miniconda3](https://www.anaconda.com/), then install below dependency using conda.

 	a) conda install h5py
 	b) conda install -c bioconda pysam